-The terms "dollar," "USD" or "\$" refer to U.S. dollars, the terms "NIS" or "shekels" refer to New Israeli Shekels, the terms "pound sterling," "pence" or "£" refer to the legal currency of the United Kingdom, the terms "€" or "euro" refer to the currency introduced at the start of the third stage of European Economic and Monetary Union pursuant to the treaty establishing the European Community, as amended, and the term "C\$" refers to Canadian dollars.
+References to "dollar," "USD" and "\$" are to U.S. dollars, "NIS" or "shekels" are to New Israeli Shekels, "pound sterling," "pence" or "£" are to the legal currency of the United Kingdom, "€" or "euro" are to the currency introduced at the start of the third stage of European Economic and Monetary Union pursuant to the treaty establishing the European Community, as amended, and "C\$" is to Canadian dollars.

-PRESENTATION OF FINANCIAL AND OTHER INFORMATION
+PRESENTATION OF FINANCIAL INFORMATION

 We report under International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (the "IASB").
 None of the Company's financial statements were prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP").
 We present our consolidated financial statements in U.S. dollars.
-NPI's financial statements included in this prospectus were prepared in accordance with U.S. GAAP.
+NPI's financial statements included in this Annual Report were prepared in accordance with U.S. GAAP.
+We have made rounding adjustments to some of the figures included in this Annual Report.
+Accordingly, numerical figures shown as totals in some tables may not be an arithmetic aggregation of the figures that precede them.

-Throughout this prospectus, we provide a number of key performance indicators used by our management and often used by competitors in our industry.
-These and other key performance indicators are discussed in more detail in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Key Performance Indicators."
+Throughout this Annual Report, we provide a number of key performance indicators used by our management and often used by competitors in our industry.
+These and other key performance indicators are discussed in more detail in Item 5.
+"Operating and Financial Review and Prospects - Key Performance Indicators."